Analysis of Concurrent and Pacing Delays

 2. CONCURRENT/PACING DELAY CONCEPTS DEFINED

 The concepts of concurrent delays and “pacing” delays are similar.
-Concurrent delays are generally defined two or more parallel and independent delays to the critical path on a project.
+Concurrent delays are generally defined as two or more parallel and independent delays to the critical path on a project.
 Some people argue that a concurrent delay must be on the same critical path.
 Others argue that a concurrent delay may exist on a parallel critical path.
 Even further, some argue that the concurrent delay has to start on the same day, because otherwise, the first delay creates float in the schedule that the second delay merely absorbs.
 By using a But-For test for concurrent delay, if one of the concurrent delays is absent, the argument is that the other concurrent delay would still have extended the project finish.

 As for any type of delay, the key aspect to concurrent delays is determining which party is responsible for the delay.
 Generally, case rulings have acknowledged that two simultaneous, independent, concurrent critical path delays, one caused by the owner and the other caused by the contractor, have provided the contractor with only entitlement to a time extension to the project finish.1 This issue was discussed in a decision by the Veteran’s Administration Board of Contract Appeals, as follows: